Glossary

 Medical Device Product Lifecycle

-A medical device company developing a new product incorporates EU MDR’s comprehensive risk management requirements into the entire product lifecycle, from design to post-market activities.
+A medical device company developing a new product incorporates EU MDR’s comprehensive risk management requirements into every stage of a product lifecycle, from design to post-market activities.
 By systematically identifying, assessing, and mitigating risks, the company ensures that potential hazards are managed effectively, thereby enhancing product safety.
 Integrating risk management early and continuously helps in the creation of robust, reliable devices that meet stringent regulatory standards.

 Enhanced Documentation

 A manufacturer of imaging devices must prepare and maintain detailed technical documentation and dossiers as required by EU MDR.
 This includes everything from design specifications and manufacturing processes to clinical data and risk analyses.
 Properly documented technical dossiers provide comprehensive proof of compliance, aiding in quicker approvals by Notified Bodies.
-Such thorough documentation also serves as a valuable reference for internal audits and facilitates easier updates or modifications to the device, ensuring continuous compliance and operational efficiency.
+This detailed documentation also helps with internal audits and makes it easier to update or change the device.
+This helps keep the device up-to-date and works well.

 Comprehensive Postmarket Surveillance

-A medical device manufacturer monitoring the performance of an orthopedic implant postmarket, implementing a robust postmarket surveillance system as mandated by EU MDR is crucial.
+A medical device manufacturer must monitor the performance of an orthopedic implant after it is sold.
+Because of EU MDR standards, this requires a strong postmarket surveillance system in place.
 This includes regular updates to clinical evaluations and proactive adverse event reporting.
-Such comprehensive surveillance enhances patient outcomes by ensuring that any issues are promptly identified and addressed, thus reinforcing patient safety.
+Such comprehensive surveillance enhances patient outcomes by ensuring that any issues are quickly identified and addressed, thus reinforcing patient safety.
 Additionally, maintaining detailed and continual surveillance ensures ongoing regulatory compliance, helping the manufacturer avoid potential fines or market recalls, which can be costly and damage reputation.

 Frequently Asked Questions